-UNSETTLING, UNLEARNING AND UNDOING GENDER-BASED VIOLENCE: PANEL DISCUSSION
+UNSETTLING, UNLEARNING AND UNDOING GENDER-BASED VIOLENCE

 How is it that half of South Africa's population spends every waking day thinking about how to keep safe from rape and attack while the other half doesn't?
 How did we come to have a democracy full of promises of freedom, but very little surety of bodily integrity?
 How are South African homes and schools sometimes the most dangerous places to be?
 Gender-based violence in this country is endemic and perplexing.
 Despite many years of activism and change to laws we still have the kind of statistics on rape and sexual assault that are truly shocking.
-Choreographer Nadine Joseph, activist Lisa Vetten and researcher Catriona Macleod open up a discussion to help us think through why rape is so intractable a problem in South African social life.
+Choreographer Nadine Joseph, activist Lisa Vetten, researcher Catriona Macleod and Rhodes students Thabani Masuku and Nonhle Kgosana open up a discussion to help us think through why rape is so intractable a problem in South African social life.
 Nadine Joseph uses personal trauma and memory to create choreographic language and score with the primary focus on issues of sexual violence and abuse.
-Her new production LOOKING/SEEING/

-BEING/DISAPPEARING is on the Festival's Main programme.
-Lisa Vetten's work examines rape and the criminal justice system and she frequently provides expert testimony on violence against women.
-She is the specialist on violence against women on the Commission for Gender Equality's Section Six Committee.
-Catriona Macleod is Professor of Psychology at Rhodes University, editor-in-chief of the international journal Feminism & Psychology, and SARChI Chair of the Critical Studies in Sexualities and Reproduction research programme.
+Her new production LOOKING/SEEING/BEING/ DISAPPEARING is on the Festival's Main programme.
+Lisa Vetten's work examines rape and the criminal justice system and she is the specialist on violence against women on the Commission for Gender Equality's Section Six Committee.
+Catriona Macleod is Professor of Psychology at Rhodes, editor-in-chief of the international journal Feminism & Psychology, and SARChI Chair of the Critical Studies in Sexualities and Reproduction research programme.
+Along with Catriona Macleod, Thabani Masuku is Chair of the Rhodes interim task team to investigate ways in which the University could strengthen its responsiveness to cases of sexual harassment or violence.
+Nonhle Kgosana is a #RUReferencelist student leader.